-Where do we canvass and table?
+Where do we canvass?

-Canvassing and tabling can take place in many locations.
+Canvassing can take place in many locations.
 Our best locations have been farmers markets, free outdoor movie nights, and street festivals but we have also canvassed on the sidewalks in front of DC grocery stores, downtown parks during the lunch hour, and Metro stops at rush hour - some with more success than others.
-But there are numerous locations that could be tried and we increasingly found, pre-COVID, that lower density locations where one can walk with community members briefly to talk about the Initiative is more effective than densely packed areas where conversations are more difficult.
+But there are numerous locations that could be tried and we increasingly find that lower

-How will Community Outreach Teams work in practice?
+How will Community Leadership Teams work in practice?

 Each group can define it's own approach.
 Action-oriented groups can stick with canvassing or other outreach activities - although we strongly recommend a short debriefing after canvassing over coffee or a cool drink to help everybody process the experience and learn from the work.